 - property, regardless of cost price or current value

-- boat or aircraft which had a cost or market value of $50,000 or more when you bought it
+- aircraft, ship, boat or craft used for navigation on or under the water which had a cost or market value of $50,000 or more when you bought it

 - additional item or accessory relating to the asset, for example a quad bike stored at a holiday home.